 Nowadays a plethora of short range, ultra-low power wireless communication technologies are available, all aiming to meet the requirements posed by home automation monitoring and control, event detection and even data streaming of relatively low bit rates.
-Therefore in the context of home automation in RADIO as well as transmission of events created by ADL algorithms a basic research has been undertaken aiming to evaluate the prominent examples of such technologies in a common set of scenarios so as to extract useful and practical conclusions with respect to the real requirements anticipated in RADIO scenarios.
-The set of technologies under evaluation application domain.
+Therefore, in the context of home automation in RADIO as well as transmission of events created by ADL algorithms, a basic research has been undertaken aiming to evaluate the prominent examples of such technologies in a common set of scenarios so as to extract useful and practical conclusions with respect to the real requirements anticipated in RADIO scenarios.
+The set of technologies under evaluation comprise mature solutions integrated in wide range of commercial solutions targeting home automation application domain.
 The goal of this effort is mainly to extract and highlight respective pros and cons enabling the optimum selection of respective technology with respect to specific application scenario requirements both in the context of RADIO cases and beyond.

-2.1.1 IEEE 802.15.4 Based Solutions
+2.1 IEEE 802.15.4 Based Solutions

-2.1.1.1 Introduction
+2.1.1 Introduction